 Through the use of the Autobiographical Sketch it became apparent to Tony that his initial statements that his mother "possesses an almost impeccable sense of morality" strongly contradicted reality and that the saintly image of his mother he had previously maintained was his idealized version of her.
 Being able to consciously remember these negative memories helped Tony to recognize the harm that resulted from his mother's behavior.
 The Autobiographical Sketch helped to start to resolve the conflict between Tony's reality and idealization of his mother.

-On this track, we discussed how loathing one's body and a preoccupation with food can lead to self-mutilation.
+In this section, we discussed how loathing one's body and a preoccupation with food can lead to self-mutilation.
 Also we discussed the differences between male and female self-injurers regarding the way in which they vent their emotions.
-Would it be beneficial for you to replay this track to review the techniques of the Self-Esteem Log and the Autobiographical Sketch?
+Would it be beneficial for you to replay this section to review the techniques of the Self-Esteem Log and the Autobiographical Sketch?

-On the next track, we will discuss the various ways a family can be affected by self-injury: shock and guilt; anger and resentfulness; and stronger bonds.
+In the next section, we will discuss the various ways a family can be affected by self-injury: shock and guilt; anger and resentfulness; and stronger bonds.

 Female Genital Mutilation/Cutting: Risk Management and Strategies

 for Social Workers and Health Care Professionals